 At this point, you’re probably still trying to decide which watch to choose.
 The goal of this post is to make that decision easy for you.

-What are the main differences between the Garmin Approach S40 and the Vivoactive 4?
+Summary of main differences between the Garmin Approach S40 and the Vivoactive 4?

 - The Vivoactive 4 Has Way More Sports Modes – The Vivoactive 4 has 20 sports and activity modes.
 This easily trumps the Approach S40, which is limited to 6.